 Web APIs are a common target of cyberattacks because they transfer sensitive data between applications — including login credentials, personal information, and financial transactions — over the internet.
-To combat this, web APIs need to be very secure at all times.
+To combat this, web APIs need to be very secure.

 API keys can identify a project to an API and specify which resources a project may access.
 However, experts do not consider API keys to be secure enough on their own.
 This is for a few reasons:

-API keys are like passwords — they’re only effective if the owner stores them securely.
-If a key falls into the wrong hands, it can easily be exploited
+- API keys are like passwords — only effective if the owner stores them securely.
+If a key falls into the wrong hands, it can easily be exploited.

 For these reasons, popular APIs today also employ user authentication and authorization.
 User authentication checks that the individual making the request (not just the application) is who they say they are.
-User authorization verifies that this person is allowed to make the request they made.
+User authorization verifies that this person is allowed to complete their request.

-User authentication and authorization are accomplished with authentication tokens, which are more secure than API keys by themselves.
+User authentication and authorization are accomplished with authentication tokens, which are more secure than API keys.
 The OAuth protocol is today’s standard for user authentication and authorization, allowing users to verify their identity without providing a password.
 This is the same technology behind single sign-on, in which users can log into one application (like LinkedIn) through another application (like Google).

-Despite their drawbacks, API keys are still popular and useful at identifying calling projects.
+Despite their drawbacks, API keys are still popular and valuable for identifying calling projects.
 There’s a good chance you’ll need to keep track of one or several when working with an API.

-API keys work a lot like passwords and should be stored and protected as such.
-Here are some basic steps you can take to limit the risk of your key being stolen:
+API keys work a lot like passwords and should be stored and protected.
+Here are some basic steps you can take to limit the risk of a stolen key:

-Assign a unique API key to each of your projects and label them accordingly.
-If you find out one key has been compromised, you can regenerate it or deactivate it without affecting your other projects.
+- Assign a unique API key to each project and label them accordingly.
+If you discover a compromised key, you can regenerate or deactivate it without affecting your other projects.

 API Key Examples

-To drive this lesson home, here are some examples of popular APIs and how they implement API keys for security.
+Here are some examples of popular APIs and how they implement API keys for security to drive this lesson home.